The San Francisco Bay View National Black Newspaper, founded in 1976, is a communications network for the Black community worldwide, with its

 - website, www.sfbayview.com, the most visited Black newspaper on the web, second only to the Final Call, and

-- free print edition that’s distributed throughout the Bay Area and mailed to subscribers, including hundreds of prisoners all over the country.
+- free print edition that’s distributed throughout the Bay Area and mailed to subscribers, including thousands of prisoners all over the country.

 Exciting, thought-provoking stories and commentary on the full range of Black trials and triumphs – covering the Black economy, politics, arts, education, history, current events, health, religion – and those of other communities, along with stunning color photography, fill the website and the pages of each paper, a paper so popular that it disappears within hours of hitting the stands.